ZacharyVeliky/GameMod/README.md

 # GameMod

-The objective of my game mod project was to make Quake 4 more likr Skyrim. this includes Changeing weapons to function like Skyrim weapons, adding a magic system, added a dialogue tree, and added side quests.
+The objective of my game mod project was to make Quake 4 more like Skyrim. this includes Changeing weapons to function like Skyrim weapons, adding a magic system, added a dialogue tree, and side quests.

 ## New Features